UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

             .. tab:: NSC

-               Follow the turtorial at `Python <https://www.nsc.liu.se/software/python/>`_: scroll down to "More on Python virtual environments (venvs)"
+               Follow the tutorial at `Python <https://www.nsc.liu.se/software/python/>`_: scroll down to "More on Python virtual environments (venvs)"

             .. tab:: PDC